-If glazed, wipe with kerosene on a soft dry cloth.
+If glazed, wipe with kerosene on a soft dry cloth. to a bucket of water.
 If unglazed, mop with an equal mix of linseed oil and turpentine.

 Rubber stains

 Rubber stains can be removed from kitchen floors with tea tree oil.